jaydenlsf/terraform-tutorials/README.md

   - can be associated with any instance or network interface

 - Route Table

   - contains a set of rules, called routes, that are used to determine where network traffic from your subnet or gateway is directed
   - it tells network packets which way they need to go to get to their destination

+- null_resource
+  - provisioners withou a resource
+  - used when you need to run provisioners that aren't directly associated with a specific resource
+  - instances of `null_resource` are treated like normal resources, but they don't do anything